-Heat pumps use up to 75% less power than a standard electric hot water and so can be economical and energy efficient.
-In our experience the higher initial costs, maintenance costs and shorter lifespan of the unit don’t make this a very attractive choice.
+Heat pumps use up to 75% less power than a standard electric hot water unit and so can be economical and energy efficient.
+In our experience the higher initial costs, maintenance costs and shorter lifespan of this type of unit don’t make this a very attractive choice.

-Roof mounted solar hot water units are likely to be the most economical option long term if the electricity for the booster is coming from the T33 tariff.
+Roof mounted solar hot water systems are likely to be the most economical option long term if the electricity for the booster is coming from the T33 tariff.
 If you’re planning on staying in your home for over 7 years, can afford the initial extra outlay, then the overall reduced energy bills are likely to make this the best choice.
-The biggest draw back with these units is if all the hot water is used up then if the sun isn’t heating up sufficiently, it may be necessary to wait until the next morning before there’s more hot water once the booster switch has come on over night.
+The biggest draw back with these units is if all the hot water is used up and if the sun isn’t out heating it up more hot water sufficiently, it may be necessary to wait until the next morning before there’s more hot water once the booster switch has come on over night.

 We know hot water systems!

-For a Gold Coast plumbers you can rely on, call DCM Plumbing on 07 5576 5305 and get a quote today.
+For a Gold Coast plumber you can rely on, call DCM Plumbing on 07 5576 5305 and get a quote today.